DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/debug.md

 You can also use the [--debug-mode](../../reference/command-line-interface.md#-d---debug-mode) command line option to pause the test before the first action or assertion.

-The footer displays buttons that allow you to continue the test or skip to the next test action or assertion.
+The footer displays buttons that allow you to continue the test, or skip to the next test action or assertion.

 ![Page Footer when Debugging on a Client](../../images/debugging/client-debugging-footer.png)